Originally posted on my Twitter in Indonesian ππ» Link to thread

 β

-Every culture carries patterns of thinking, feeling, and potential acting which is learned throughout their lifetime.
-So ask questions and try to understand the habits, values & patterns of a culture is important and help us as designers to make design decisions
+Every culture carries patterns of thinking, feeling, and potential acting which are learned throughout their lifetime.
+So asking questions and trying to understand the habits, values & patterns of culture is important and helps us as designers to make design decisionsβ

 Example of differences in values between culture impact to business: Walmart is failing in Japan

-They didn't know that "everyday low price" will not "spark joy" for Japanese...
+They didn't know that "everyday low price" will not "spark joy" for the Japanese...

 Video reference for the case above: https://www.youtube.com/watch?v=32_fm92-EF8

-Example of differences in values between culture impact to business: Ikinari Steak
+Example of differences in values between cultural impact to business: Ikinari Steak

 They didn't know that eating quality steak fast (and standing) is pretty confusing in the U.S...